JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 To resolve this, delete all of the `build` directories: at the root of your project and in each of the modules.

 ## Migrating a Jetpack Compose project

+When migrating to Kotlin 2.0.0 or newer from 1.9, you should adjust your project configuration depending on the way you deal with the Compose compiler now.
+We recommend using the Kotlin Gradle plugin and the Compose compiler Gradle plugin to automate configuration management.

+### Managing the Compose compiler with Gradle plugins

 For Android modules that do not rely on Compose Multiplatform: